 In an era of shared workspaces, freelancers, consulting roles, working from home, and international employees, the number of contract workers worldwide is constantly growing.

-In Canada, 13.3% of the workforce was comprised of contract workers in 2018.
 This international trend shows no sign of slowing down, and for that reason, many people are opting for contract work over permanent positions.

 Though there might have been a stigma attached to contract workers once upon a time, the last decade has shown that companies now find great value in having a contingent workforce.